 “How would you introduce me to your baby sister?
 Hey sis, this is my girl, and she runs drugs for me.”

 I sighed.
 “You have a point.
 And since we are on that subject, you came up short today.
 Where is the rest of the money?”

 “I’m not short, Charlie.
 You talk to Ezra, and we can get this worked out.
-I would never short you, OG.
-I might be a little Hispanic girl from the hood, but I am honest.
+I would never short you, O.G.
 Talk to Ezra.”